mtimmerm/dfalex/README.md

 DFALex is written by Matt Timmermans, and is all new code.
 It's written in Java first, with too much attention paid to performance.

 DFAs are generated from NFAs with a starndard powerset construction, and minimized used a fast hash-based variant of Hopcroft's algorithm.

+This project was started because lexical analysis is no big deal.
+You should be able to just do it, without having to convince your team to add a new build step to generate code from a domain specific language that nobody should have to learn.